Sensor for detecting floods and water leaks inside data centers, server rooms, commercial buildings, outdoor cabinets and other critical facilities.

 - expandable up to 30m/100ft per sensor.

-- triggers an alert as soon as water touches anywhere the cable.
+- triggers an alert when water touches cable.

 - plugs into the base unit.